 System Center Configuration Manager is a product of Microsoft for configuration management of IT infrastructure.
-SCCM can be used to install or upgrade software, deploy patches and updates as well as monitor the hardware inventory on computers connected to your network.
+SCCM can be used to install or upgrade software, deploy patches and updates, and monitor the hardware inventory on computers connected to your network.

 Why is system centre configuration management used?

-SCCM is used by companies that have a large number of servers, workstations or mobile devices to manage.
-It helps in simplifying the process of software distribution and updating multiple systems from a central location which reduces deployment time significantly.
+SCCM is used by companies with many servers, workstations, or mobile devices to manage.
+It helps simplify the process of software distribution and update multiple systems from a central location, which reduces deployment time significantly.

 What do you need Configuration Management for?

-The need for configuration management arises when there are multiple versions of the same software being run in various places or have development teams working simultaneously on different aspects.
+The need for configuration management arises when multiple versions of the same software are run in various places or have development teams working simultaneously on different aspects.
 It also becomes necessary to keep track of all changes made by developers and ensure that each change is documented along with its impact.
-Configuration Management tools help control access privileges specify which users can make changes and what kind of modifications they can do.
+Configuration Management tools help control access privileges and specify which users can make changes and what kind of modifications they can do.

-It is also important to understand how configuration management works, the tools used for it and its importance in your business before you get started with one.
+It is also essential to understand how configuration management works, its tools, and its importance in your business before you get started with one.
 For instance, some software requires complete control over who has access to which version of code at any point in time, while others allow users more flexibility.

 What are the pillars of configuration management?

-There are some key pillars that you need to consider when implementing configuration management within your organisation.
+It would be best if you considered some key pillars when implementing configuration management within your organisation.
 These include: